khakhalin/Teaching/Intro_Neuroscience/readings_neuro.md

   * https://www.youtube.com/watch?v=UuRcQygrs0E
   * https://www.youtube.com/watch?v=UWKaTNYnwAI - a longer video, but also telling a more complete story, including Ian Waterman's recollection of how he approached the project of relearning to use his own body

+A bit tangential, but vaguely related: do we have an "internal sense" for measuring the level of oxygenation in our blood?
+Dolphins can do that apparently.
+Can we?
+Watch this video and make a guess:

+* A VIDEO OF HYPOXIA

 # Hearing week 1: The Ear

 Videos: